Lobster-Lee/Learning-C-/README.md

 # Learning-C-
 This is a set of code in learning "C ++ Primer"

-A simple and famous code called "Helloworld"
+A simple and famous code called "HelloWorld"